zuoc/journal/entries/r-python.md

 - If you don't like the workflow that Pipenv offers, simply stick with what you love!
 For example: use pip / virtualenv!
 Don’t overwhelm me on Reddit with your opinions of how it should be different and your justifications for why.
 We’re a year and half into this project, with a team of 5 highly time–constrained individuals doing our best to keep up with the *expectations* of an ever-growing audience (170,000 installs this month).
 - Packing tools are **hard**.
 They require a deep understanding of Python infrastructure to build, are extremely difficult to test, and even harder to maintain.
 People have *extremely* variant setups.
 Run `$ python -m pipenv.help` sometime to get an idea for the type of information we're dealing with on a given system.
 It's insane.

-Of all the work I’ve created, I’m most proud of Pipenv.
-More than I am of Requests.
+Of all the work I’ve created, I’m most proud of Pipenv — more than I am of Requests.
 Pipenv was much more difficult to create, and even harder to maintain.
 Much.
 And, it has the potential to shape the future of Python in a way that Requests does not.

 So — thank you for your time, and thank you for listening to my thoughts and perspective.